 – Increased nutrient retention over ordinary organic matter

 – Enhanced, denser root development

 – Reduced fertilizer runoff, especially nitrogen and phosphorus

 – Reduced total fertilizer requirements

 – Decreased emissions of nitrous oxide by 50-80%

 All in all, this powerful soil amendment can be a significant tool to increase food security and crop diversity, particularly in areas with depleted soils, limited organic resources, and scarce water.
-The increased soil fertility from the use of biochar may also decrease the need for further deforestation for agricultural purposes.
+The increased soil fertility and agricultural yields from the use of biochar may also decrease the need for further deforestation for agricultural purposes.